bwDraco/HI64/README.md

 ## Usage

-HI64 saves its output to a directory whose name is determined by the first parameter passed to it, prefixed by `data`.
+The first parameter is used to set a memory limit in megabytes.
+The benchmark will end when this memory limit is reached.
+If this value is zero, then no limit is set.
+If no parameters are given, or if this parameter is invalid, no limit will be set either.

+The second parameter determines the name of the output directory, prefixed by `data`.
 For example, if the parameter is `foo`, it will attempt to write output to the directory called `datafoo`.
 The name of the output file used is the same as the name by which the executable was invoked.
-If no parameter is given, it will attempt to write to the directory named `data`.
+If there are fewer than two parameters, it will attempt to write to the directory named `data`.
 If the directory does not exist, the benchmark will not run.
 (This unusual output behavior was inherited from the original HINT code and will be changed in a future release to make the program easier to use.)

 The program runs until the `STOPRT` or `STOPTM` thresholds are reached.
 This generally means that the system will run out of memory and start swapping to disk heavily before the benchmark is finished.
-A feature to stop the benchmark after reaching a user-defined memory limit will be added in a future release.

 ## Interpreting output